ib619/Group7_design_project/Command_Subsystem/README.md

 ## Setting up the MQTT broker and connections (if running local broker)
 1. Install the mosquitto broker using your local package manager
-2. Copy the acl and pwdfile from `server` into the mosquitto directory
+2. Copy the acl and pwdfile from `server` into the mosquitto directory (only do this if running on Ubuntu)
 3. In the `mosquitto.conf` file, add the following lines:

 ```